faienz93/AutoBeauty/README.md

 - [x] Simplyfy form entry
 - [x] Fix when update item routing
 - [ ] Fix when download file
-- [ ] Simplyfy the Hoe Page with only one page
 - [ ] Fix Link of support
 - [ ] Add sentry for bug
 - [ ] Aggiungere le icone fatte bene su android